JoshuaKey/Terracotta-Shards-Of-Doom/README.md

-# GameStudioEP

-## Welcome to Terracotta: Shards of Doom!
+Welcome to Terracotta: Shards of Doom!

 Thanks for playing our game.
 We hope you enjoy it.

+Our team will try to put it on steam soon and we want to make it the best we can.

 Please make sure to fill out any bug reports you have or make suggestions to improve the game.
-We only have a little time left, but we'll try our best.

-## FIXES

-In the case you get "softlocked" or "hardlocked" and can't complete a level, press 0.
-This will send you back to the hub and "complete" the level, allowing you to progress to the next level.
+You can send an email to KeyJoshJ98@yahoo.com for any bugs or support.